 Warranty Coverage Varies by Manufacturer

 Warranty coverage varies significantly between manufacturers and directly impacts long-term value.
 The Fieldpiece MR45 offers industry-leading 3-year coverage including first-year parts and labor, explicitly covering the compressor and electrical components.
+Robinair is a brand within the Bosch group.
 Robinair provides 2-year coverage with first-year parts and labor, backed by Bosch’s service network.
-VIVOHOME includes basic 1-year coverage but excludes commercial use and requires shipping units for service at owner expense.
+VIVOHOME includes basic 1-year coverage but excludes commercial use.
+If a technician uses the VIVOHOME for commercial work, warranty claims may be denied.
+VIVOHOME also requires shipping units for service at owner expense.

 Common Failure Points in Recovery Machines